Keno/VT100.jl/README.md

 [![Build Status](https://travis-ci.org/Keno/VT100.jl.svg?branch=master)](https://travis-ci.org/Keno/VT100.jl)

 VT100.jl attempts to implement a small and hackable terminal emulator, mostly intended for automatic verification of Terminal based UIs.
-The current implementation is very simple and ignores most of the more complicated ascepts of terminal emulation, including colors, attributes and Unicode combining characters, but is nevertheless useful for UI validation in regression tests.
+The current implementation is very simple and ignores most of the more complicated aspects of terminal emulation, including colors, attributes and Unicode combining characters, but is nevertheless useful for UI validation in regression tests.
 Support for those features will be added as the need arises

 # Usage